farstrider777/test_backend_polymorphic/Readme.md

 ----
 POST /login

-Must have correct password and email!
+Must have correct password and email.

-Returns a token and your info.
 Info needed in the body is:

 * email: string
 * hashedPassword: string

+Returns a token and your info.

 ----
 PUT /updateuser

 Must have a valid access-token in the headers.

-Uses middleware to see what user you are based your access-token.
-If you put any of these fields in the body their values will be updated for that user:
+Optional fields in the body are:

 * profileUrl: string
 * backgroundUrl: string